 Metasearches search multiple engines at once and typically display results within a single result list.
 Dogpile is a good example of a metasearch engine.

 Specialty search engines index and search particular item types such as news articles, blogs, books, or discussion groups.
-They may also focus on a particular subject area--like LawCrawler, which searches only legal information.
+They may also focus on a particular subject area.
 Popular specialty search engines include: Google Books or Google Scholar.

 Natural Language search engines use Natural Language Processing (NLP) to linguistically analyze your question and act as question answering system.
 In these types of search engines, searches are phrased such as "How much has the price of gas increased?"
 Ask and Bing use natural language search engines.